RBoucaumont/Basic-Algo-trading/README.md

-# First attempt to set up an algo on github
+# First attempt to set up an algorithmic trading robot on github
-# using basic algo based on moving average
+ The model does uses one of the most simple strategies for algorithmic trading: Moving Average and Exponential moving average.